Ogg Vorbis Codec compressed Multimedia file magic bytes (.oga)

 What is a .oga file?

-A .oga file is a Ogg Vorbis Codec compressed Multimedia file file.
+A .oga file is an Ogg Vorbis Codec compressed Multimedia file.
 Ogg Vorbis Audio (OGA) is a lossy audio file format based on the Ogg container and maintained by the Xiph.Org Foundation.
 It is used for music playback, streaming audio, archival storage, and distribution in software, web, and multimedia applications.
 The format is generally safe to open, though malformed files or parser vulnerabilities in media players can still cause crashes or expose software bugs.

 What are the magic bytes for .oga files?